ningpanQ1/adv-imx-yocto-bsp/README.md

 The branch will be based on the release type Linux or Android with release manifests in each branch tied to the base releases.

-For example for Advantech imx Linux Yocto Project releases the branches will be <Yocto Project release> so zeus with all manifests tied to releases on zeus in this branch.
+For example for Advantech imx Linux Yocto Project releases the branches will be <Yocto Project release> so hardknott with all manifests tied to releases on hardknott (Yocto 3.3) in this branch.
-To use this manifest repo, the 'repo' tool must be isntalled first.
+To use this manifest repo, the 'repo' tool must be installed first.
 ```
 $: mkdir ~/bin
 $: curl http://commondatastorage.googleapis.com/git-repo-downloads/repo  > ~/bin/repo